-The cost of the transcription is charged on a per-minute basis, deducting the number of minutes in the recording from the account balance.
-Contact SoniClear sales or support to enable this feature in your software and add transcription time to your account.
+The cost of the transcription is charged on a per-minute basis, deducting the number of minutes in the recording from the account balance shown for your SoniClear Cloud account number.
+The price for transcription is the same with or without the additional summary feature.